Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 Use the first option described at the beginning of this article!

-I thought of writing an article on restoration Windows XP downloads.
-In practice, I often met with a situation where Windows simply does not load, and “reinstallation again” comes to mind.
-But sometimes it becomes necessary to simply restore the system without reinstalling.
-And this, I tell you, is possible.
-In 80% of cases, the system can be restored without restarting Windows installation.
+I decided to write an article on restoration Windows XP downloads.
+In practice, I have often encountered a situation where Windows simply does not boot, and what comes to mind is “reinstall again.”
+But sometimes there is a need to simply restore the system without reinstalling.
+And this, I’ll tell you, is possible.
+In 80% of cases, the system can be restored without reinstallation.
+Windows installations.

-I will write a lot, therefore, right off the bat!
+I will write a lot, so right off the bat!

-To get started, get yourself a LiveCD or LiveDVD.
+To get started, get a disk with a LiveCD or LiveDVD.
 You can download it here: LiveCD.
-Also, LiveCD is available in some assemblies of programs, for example, in ZverDVD.
-Be sure to burn such a disc.
-Record on DVD-R or CD-R, as they make deeper and better tracks.
+Also, LiveCD is available in some program assemblies, for example, in ZverDVD.
+Be sure to burn this disc.
+Record on DVD-R or CD-R, as they produce deeper and higher-quality tracks.
 Never use RW discs.
 You will have problems with them.

-Now let's get to the heart of the problem.
-We are considering the issue of not booting Windows XP.
+Now let's get to the bottom of the problem.
+We are considering the issue of Windows XP not loading.
 That is, the computer turned on, the disks were initialized, but Windows boot Did not happen.
-The options are described below.
+The options described below are possible.

-This means that at Windows boot failed, and in the boot settings it is written that in case of a failure, the computer must be restarted.
-In order to understand where the failure is, you need to disable the automatic restart of the computer on failures.
-This is done in the following way.
+This means that when Windows loading failed, and in the boot settings it is stated that in case of a failure, the computer must be restarted.
+In order to understand where the failure is, you need to disable automatic restart of the computer in case of failures.
+This is done as follows.

 While the system boots, hold down the F8 key.
-The method selection menu will open.
-Windows boot.
-Select "Disable automatic restart on system failure".
+The method selection menu will open Windows boot.
+Select "Disable automatic reboot when system failure".

 Blue screen of death opens

-The picture shows three parts of the BSOD text that matter to us.
+The picture shows three parts of the BSOD text that are meaningful to us.
 It is possible that some of the items may be missing.
 So what do these points mean:

 • 1.
-The name of the file that caused the system to crash.
+The name of the file that caused the system crash.

 • 2.
 Description of the error.